 CONS / Its voice command button is tiny and hard to find.

-VERDICT / The Plantronics Voyager Legend is the best Bluetooth headset because it combines the best call performance with all-day comfort and comprehensive hands-free features.
+VERDICT / The Voyager Legend is a great Bluetooth headset because it combines fantastic call performance with numerous hands-free features and killer battery life.

 Help & Support

-Plantronics' product support is extensive.
-The headset comes with a one-year warranty.
-The support page includes helpful downloads, an online community of other users, a glossary of terms, PDFs of user manuals and a FAQs page.
-If you can't find the answer to your question or issue, you can talk directly to customer support, send an email or chat with the live chat support.
-The customer support team promises to respond to your emails by the next business day, but each time we sent them messages, we received a response within a few hours.
+Plantronics' product support is widespread.
+The headset comes with a one-year warranty, and its support site includes app downloads, PDFs of user manuals and a FAQs page.
+If you can't find the answer to your question, you can talk directly to customer support on the phone, by email or over live chat.
+The customer support team promises to respond to your emails by the next business day.